 An annuity is a contract between you and an insurance company that is designed to meet retirement and other long-range goals, under which you make a lump-sum payment or series of payments.
 In return, the insurer agrees to make periodic payments to you beginning immediately or at some future date.

 Just like your birthday, Open enrollment for Medicare comes around every year with each health insurance company rolling out some changes to the plans available.
 If you are 65 or older, have certain disabilities or end-stage renal disease, you could be eligible one of these health policies.

 It can be difficult to navigate the entire market for all the plans.
 Doctors may have changed networks, your retirement may move you from your current service area, or your prescriptions may have changed.
-Whatever the reason, we have you make an informed decision when choosing a Medicare Supplement or Medicare Advantage policy.
+Whatever the reason, we help you make an informed decision when choosing a Medicare Supplement or Medicare Advantage policy.

 There are four parts to Medicare

 - Helps cover skilled nursing facility, hospice, and home health care

 Medicare Part B (Medical Insurance)

 - Helps cover doctors' and other health care providers' services, hospital outpatient care, durable medical equipment, and home health care

 - Helps cover many preventative services to help maintain your health and to keep certain illnesses from getting worse